Management of Azure Automation data

 You can export your runbooks to script files using either the Azure portal or the Get-AzureAutomationRunbookDefinition cmdlet in Windows PowerShell.
 You can import these script files into another Automation account, as discussed in Manage runbooks in Azure Automation.

-You can't export integration modules from Azure Automation.
-You must make them available outside the Automation account.
+You can't export integration modules from Azure Automation, they have to be made available outside of the Automation account.

 You can't export Azure Automation assets: certificates, connections, credentials, schedules, and variables.
 Instead, you can use the Azure portal and Azure cmdlets to note the details of these assets.
 Then use these details to create any assets that are used by runbooks that you import into another Automation account.